 TEACHER EDUCATION PROGRAMS

 Students who obtain a Bachelor of Business Administration degree and also complete the courses that are necessary to teach business education in the secondary schools of Texas have a certain amount of flexibility in job choice.
 The business teaching certification requires the B.B.A. foundation courses and a general business major incorporating the following courses: GBU 310, 321, 440; BCM 447; and BLW 437.

 The technology applications certification requirements can also be met through the general business major.
 The requirement for this certification includes the B.B.A. foundation courses plus the following courses: BCM 347; CSC 340; and GBU 310, 321, 440, 461, 475.

 These programs also require that students complete the professional development courses that are specified by the College of Education for teaching certification.
 (See the College of Education section of the General Bulletin).

 * A minimum of 120 hours is required for graduation.

 ** For undecided business majors, GBU 147 is recommended as an elective.

-*** See information at the beginning of the College of Business section regarding eligibility for upper-level business courses.
+*** See information at the beginning of the College of Business section in the General Bulletin regarding eligibility for upper-level business courses.